 Most of what we know about Semiramis comes from Greek historian, Diodorus of Sicily, who lived about 800 years after she did.
 Most of it (of course) is untrue… however, to every story are one can always assume there is some fact there.
-The thing is, by the time of Diodorus, two different Assyrian Queens had been confused into one woman, and a number of legends have been attached to the figure- some of them stories which have been told about many women who ruled.
+A number of legends have been attached to the figure- some of them stories which have been told about many women who ruled, as women rulers were often portrayed badly by their male counterparts.
+It’s just a lot men in those times did not want to be beaten or showed up by a girl.
 For example, Semiramis is supposed to have taken the handsomest soldiers in her army as lovers and to have killed each when she wanted a new one.

 Diodorus tells us that Semiramis was the daughter of the Goddess of Love, Ishtar, who fell in love with a handsome young Assyrian and became pregnant.
 Disgusted with herself for having stooped so low, Ishtar killed her lover, left the child to die in the desert near Ascalon in Palestine, and changed herself into a being with the head of a woman and a body of a fish, removing all possibility of future temptation.
 (So perhaps… A mermaid?)
 You might think that Semiramis’ divine birth would make her conspicuous but as all the Assyrian royalty were said to be descended from gods, no one thought much about it.